cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/MOOC - Comparative Results.md

 - Which example was shown with which XAI technique a participant was shown had a significant impact on their preference and perception of the XAI techniques.

+## Shapley Values — Math vs. Intuition
+Shapley values pulled ahead in our user study by quite a bit: they were most trusted (85\%, 23\% above its nearest competitor), and they were also the favorite technique of 65\% of our users.
+Moreover, Shapley values accrued an average understandability of 4.17, more than half a point over the other techniques.

+Multiple users noted Shapley values' intuition, specifically the additive nature of the ```shap``` package's arrow visuals (as shown in [Shapley and MOOC](../Shapley%20Values/Shapley%20and%20MOOC.md))
+> - “Big arrow go right.
+I like.
+Sum of big arrows insufficient to allow positive prediction.”
+> - "It feels like the method gave me an explanation, and the researcher presenting it didn’t really need to help me.
+> - "This makes sense, like the bars moving further and closer.
+It feels more cumulative"
+> - "Shapley had the arrows showing which way, which was very easy to understand."

+While Shapley values were visually intuitive, its extensive [mathematical basis](../Shapley%20Values/Shapley's%20Math.md) was almost entirely disregarded.
+In fact, many users noted that Shapley's math restricted was confusing, and that it restricted the kinds of questions they were able to answer:
+> - "I don’t have enough of a base knowledge in the math for Shapley.
+When you told me the numbers and what represents what, I just was not able to follow."
+> - "It’s doing a good job of explaining what happened, but not how it comes to conclusions."
+> - "We can’t get the threshold/how much better it gets when there are more plays [nplay_video].
+The overall impact is kind of missing here."

+Ultimately, the study showed that although Shapley values lend themselves to intuitive visualizations, its math is either disregarded or detrimental to the overall understanding of the technique.
+> "With Shapley, I don’t get the math, but I intuitively get it."

+Intruigingly, users found Shapley values to be both more understandable and more applicable when the technique explained why a machine learning model was *incorrect* ($3.94\rightarrow4.33$ and $3.54\rightarrow3.66$, respectively).
+There are many possibilities which may explain this.
+-  Firstly, when a model is incorrect, people may be more desperate for an explanation, no matter its source.
+We see a massive uptick in LIME's understandability as well under these circumstances ($3.25\rightarrow4.13$), which has the lowest understandability in situations where the model is correct.
+This is potentially refuted by Anchors' scores, which decrease on both fronts when moving from correct to incorrect predictions.
+- Secondly, while the ordering of our techniques was randomized, our samples were ordered such that the incorrect results are much more present in the latter half of the survey.
+This would allow users to become more acquainted with *all* of the techniques, thus leading to higher understandability/applicability across the board.
+However, LIME's applicability and Anchors' understandability/applicability drop, even with this ordering.
+- Thirdly, and most probably, due to the small nature of the study, individual users may have a much higher impact on the average outcomes.
+One user specifically noted that they were "afraid of extremes," and marked mostly within the 2-4 range instead of reporting 1s or 5s, while another responded predominantly at the poles.
+Due to the small number of users, such varying survey styles can cause much more variation in the results, leading to pattern hallucination.

 ## Example B